ahmedbesbes/playground/README.md

 ## Contributions are welcome!

-- Feel free to open a pull request or an issue if you're thinking of feature you'd like to see in the app: be it a new type of model or a new dataset.
+Feel free to open a pull request or an issue if you're thinking of a feature you'd like to see in the app.

+Off the top of my head, I can think of:

+- [ ] Adding other non-linear datasets
+- [ ] Adding more models
+- [ ] Implementing sophisticated feature engineering (sinusoidal features for instance)
+- [ ] Implementing a custom dataset reader with dimensionality reduction
+- [ ] Adding feature importance plots

+But if you've got other ideas, I will be happy to discuss them with you.